Cray-HPE/docs-csm/upgrade/1.2/scripts/sls/README.SLS_Upgrade.md

 For CSM 1.2, the API gateway will no longer listen on the HMNLB MetalLB address pool.
 These aliases provided DNS records and are being removed.

+### Correct any erroneous Unbound DNS IPv4 addresses

+Some systems installed Shasta 1.4 and prior contained a bug in CSI which created reservations with incorrect IP addresses.

 ### Create the BICAN network "toggle"

 New for CSM 1.2, the BICAN network `ExtraProperties` value of `SystemDefaultRoute` is used